reidgs/TerraBot/README.md

 #### WAIT ####
 The WAIT subconstraint will wait a certain amount of time for a condition to evaluate to true.
 If the condition is true then this subconstraint succeeds and control is passed to the next one (if any or, if not, the whole WHENEVER constraint succeeds).
 If the amount of time passes without the condition being true, then the subconstraint (and the whole WHENEVER constraint) fails.
 As with other constraints, the time can be specified as a number of seconds or as a date-time:
 ```
-WAIT temperature[0] < 25 FOR 3600 # Wait an hour for the temperature to come below 25 C
+WAIT temperature < 25 FOR 3600 # Wait an hour for the temperature to come below 25 C
 WAIT not led UNTIL 1-23:00:00 # Wait until 11pm for the LEDs to be turned off
 ```
 In addition, a variant of the WAIT constraint can be used without a condition: